Lettie Cowman: Every Creature Crusade

 In the midst of her new writing career, Lettie continued serving as President of OMS as her first priority.
 She was determined to carry out the Every Creature Crusade (now known as Every Community for Christ), which Charles started in Japan as the Great Village Campaign.
 She began speaking at camp meetings and conventions.
 Just as Charles felt such a strong calling to proclaim the Gospel to every individual in Japan, Lettie felt a similar call to distribute the Gospel to all the nations.
 They had already been to Japan, Korea, and China, so they began to make plans to go to India, Africa, South America, Europe; all the nations of the earth.
 In Europe, they expanded into countries such as Finland, Estonia, Latvia, Poland, and Czechoslovakia.
 This crusade marked one of the last great evangelistic efforts in Europe before Nazi Germany took control.
 In Africa, Egypt was a country for which Lettie felt a great burden.
 In North America, Cuba was a country of focus (Page 130).
 In December 1941, a crusade began in Mexico.
 Over the course of five years, the total evangelical church membership doubled (Page 166).
 In 1943, the Oriental Missionary Society entered South America, something Lettie never dreamed would happen.
 The right doors opened, and a Bible Training Institute began that year in Medellín, Colombia.

 Cowman Publications, Inc. and World Gospel Crusades

 In the fall of 1949, Lettie knew that her time as President of OMS had come to an end.
 She stepped down from the role with the hope that the mission's book department and crusade department would be released to form another corporation.
 They were and she accepted the presidency for the new corporation under two names: Cowman Publications, Inc. and World Gospel Crusades.

 Death

-In 1957, at 87 years of age, Lettie became very ill.
-Three years later, she died on Easter Sunday, April 17, 1960.
+Lettie Cowman continued writing and public speaking up to her death on Easter Sunday, April 17 1960.